 Over the course of the last decade, more than half of the United States have legalized marijuana for both recreational and medical use.
 Though many people think marijuana is just for getting high, the plant does offer a variety of medicinal properties.
-Ruchir Thakkar, DO, and the team at Cermak Immediate Care, in Cicero, Illinois, proudly offer medical marijuana to patients suffering from chronic pain and other similar ailments.
+Ruchir Thakkar, DO, and the team at Cermak Immediate Care, in Cicero and Berwyn, Illinois, proudly offer medical marijuana to patients suffering from chronic pain and other similar ailments.
 To see if you qualify, call or click and make an appointment today.

 Medical marijuana uses the marijuana plant, as well as the chemical compounds inside of it, to treat diseases or medical conditions.
 Medical marijuana is the same as recreational marijuana, the only difference is that it’s prescribed for medical purposes.